pterodactyl/documentation/wings/installing.md

 sudo ./wings
 ```

-You may optionally add the `-debug` flag to run Wings in debug mode.
+You may optionally add the `--debug` flag to run Wings in debug mode.

 ### Daemonizing (using systemd)
 Running Pterodactyl Daemon in the background is a simple task, just make sure that it runs without errors before doing